 Mango pomelo sago dessert was invented by a chef from Hong Kong for his restaurant in Singapore.
-Served chilled, the dessert consists of creamy coconut milk, evaporated milk, sago and bursting citrusy pulps of pomelo.
-It became a favourite within the Chinese and Asian community.
+Served chilled, this mango dessert consists of creamy coconut milk, evaporated milk, sago and bursting citrusy pulps of pomelo.
+This is the dish to try for mango dessert lovers!

 Mango pulp is actually blended mangoes.
 Hence, it is possible to make it yourself!
 In India, mango pulp is often used in mango lassi or even chutneys.
 It has the right amount of sweetness and depth of taste.
 Select those that contain a high percentage of mango pulp, circa.
 95%.